 Consolidation of SAR Genealogy Policies Approved.
 The previously approved policies, including policy decisions made earlier in the meeting, were incorporated in a consolidated genealogy policy.
 A number of practices that were not stated in policy were added to the policy.
-For example,

-Published books that provide transcripts, abstracts, summaries or quotations of the above records, or information personally known to the author are admissible as evidence.
+For example, records, or information personally known to the author are admissible as evidence.
 Several new policies were also added to fill holes.
 For example, a section has been added on appeals, providing a specific process for appeals to the President General and distinguishing that from a request that the Genealogist General review a decision by staff.
 Please take special note of this addition: